 - Use a panty liner if you feel the flow of normal discharge is quite heavy and regularly soils your underpants.
 This will help absorb the discharge without letting it stain or spoil your clothes.

 - You could also use a regular sanitary pad.
 Make sure that you regularly change the sanitary pad, even if you feel that it is not completely soaked.
 Change the pad at least once every four hours to avoid the chance of infection.

 - Do not use tampons while you are pregnant, as it could lead to certain infections and may cause more discomfort than comfort.

-- Do not wear tight pants, stockings or nylon based products around your genital area.
+- Do not wear tight pants, stockings, or nylon-based products around your genital area.

-- Try to use non-scented soaps instead to keep your vaginal area clean.
+- Try to use non-scented soaps.